 Flu vaccines work by causing antibodies to develop in the body about two weeks after vaccination which provide protection against infection.
 The CDC recommends that everyone over the age of six (6) months should receive the seasonal influenza vaccine.
 Receiving the flu vaccine is the best way to protect yourself against the flu and to help prevent its spread throughout the community.

-The influenza vaccine contains several components which may vary year to year.
-For the 2017 - 2018 seasonal strain, the flu shot contained the following ingredients:
+The upcoming season’s trivalent influenza vaccine is recommended to contain several components which often vary from year to year.
+For the 2019-2020 seasonal strain, the flu shot will likely contain the following ingredients:

-For more information on last season's flu vaccine components and ingredients, the Centers for Disease Control and Prevention offer an extensive report on everything you need to know.
+For more information on this upcoming season's flu vaccine components and ingredients, the Centers for Disease Control and Prevention offer an extensive report on everything you need to know.

-If you suffered arm pain, an adverse reaction, illness, or injury after receiving the flu shot, you may qualify for compensation.
-Call the vaccine injury lawyers at My Vaccine Lawyer for more information.
-Not only is there no charge for a consultation, but our representation comes at no cost to you.
-(800) 229 - 7704.
-To see a list of our notable vaccine injury settlements, click on the graphic below for more detailed information.
+If you suffered arm pain, an adverse reaction, illness, or another injury after receiving a flu shot, you may qualify for compensation.
+Speak directly with one of our vaccine injury lawyers today for more information.
+My Vaccine Lawyer has represented over 1,500 clients across the country in the Vaccine Injury Compensation Program.
+There is absolutely no charge for a consultation, as our representation comes at no cost to you.
+You can view a list of our detailed vaccine injury settlements for across the United States here.

 Page last reviewed and updated: May 13, 2019